-Made from seeds and nuts, these low carb chewy granola bars are not only gluten and grain-free, they're a healthy grab-and-go snack.
+Made from seeds and nuts, these healthy sugar free low carb granola bars with chocolate chips are gluten, grain-free, and a great grab-and-go snack.
 They're so much like the real thing – you won't believe it!

 [Before I begin, I have to thank my son who served as hand model for this post.
 I usually don't share my family or much of our home-life on the blog, but “mr. helpful” needs to be acknowledged. :)]

 My kids have been back to school for almost 2 months now.
 It’s been an exciting school year because my daughter started middle school.
 And, thanks to the school snack-shack, her options for available school snacks have broadened considerably.
 Even so, I continue to send her to school with homemade goodies like low carb Cheez-it’s or these chewy granola bars.
 I can’t help but feel that tucking a wholesome treat from home into her lunch bag let’s her know I love her.

 If you have kids, then you’ve undoubtedly bought chewy granola bars with chocolate chips sometime in the past either as a school lunch treat or as a quick on-the-go snack.
 I know my kids love them, and so do I. I can’t tell you how many of the low carb chewy granola Atkins bars I’ve eaten in the last seven years – more than I care to admit.
 They are nice in a pinch, but I try to keep the additives to a minimum and I like to bake.

 I’ve been making healthy sugar free granola bars for the kids in some form or another for years.
 I used to prepare them with gluten-free oats, but now I just make them with nuts and seeds for a healthy low carb and grain free option.
 Honestly, you can hardly tell the difference between this sugar-free version and those fruit and nut bars you see in the stores.